|This is an old story of that Wenabozho, the one white

 him.
 And then he went to sleep.
 He went to sleep on a lake shore.

-Pretty soon one lobster peeked his head out, and pretty soon they
+Pretty soon one crayfish peeked his head out, and pretty soon they

 all came.
-Those lobsters asked one another, "Is this guy sleeping?"
+Those crayfish asked one another, "Is this guy sleeping?"

-One lobster came up next to the raccoon and said, "Oh, this stranger,
+One crayfish came up next to the raccoon and said, "Oh, this stranger,

 this stranger we have, is sleeping.
 Let's poke fun at him because he's